AlbanePATUREL/AI-AND-APPLICATION-Project/README.md

 ## **Proposal :**

-&emsp;Hello blabla éruption vésuve morts pouf
+&emsp;Hello blabla éruption vésuve morts pouf We are going to use several machineries to treat ...